-Top term: Epochs
+Top term: epochs

-This term classifies cultural, social, intellectual phenomena consistent with each other thus creating intelligible unities.
+Scope note: This term classifies cultural, social, intellectual phenomena consistent with each other thus creating intelligible unities.
 These phenomena are spatially and temporally limited and their consistency relies on the appearance of at least one qualitative element that links them in a unity.
 The spatial and temporal restriction is a formal feature of the facet "epochs".
 That means that this term has no reference to specific realizations of these types of phenomena.
 Consequently, this term does not include time periods such as the Renaissance or the Roman period, or the period of the Balkan wars etc., but their categorization, i.e. the abstract concepts by virtue of which it is possible to conceive the cultural, social and intellectual phenomena as coherent.

-Term: geological epochs
+Subsumed Term - Examples Term: geological epochs

-Term: epochs of Art
+(without scope note) Term: epochs of Art

-Term: epochs of technology
+(without scope note) Term: epochs of technology